Dal Dhokri with Instant Pot Sambar and Wheat Dumplings

-This combination of spiced lentil soup and wheat dumplings is filling and satisfying when you are craving something hot and heavy!
+This combination of spiced lentil soup and wheat dumplings is filling and satisfying when you are craving something tasty, hot, and filling!

 - I always make white rice as a side dish with it (carb heaven)